-How to send and request money using Google Pay
+How to send and request money using GPay

 - Open the Google Pay app.

-- Under People on the main screen, tap the contact you want to send money to, or tap Pay friend or group to find them in your contacts list.
+- Scroll down to the People section on the main screen, and tap to open it.

+- Choose who you want to request money from, or tap Pay friend or group to find them in your contacts list if they don't appear initially.
-In your payment history view, tap Request near the bottom of the screen.

 - Enter the amount you wish to request from your contact, and add a note for context.

-- Tap the checkmark button in the bottom right corner of the screen.

-- Tap Request $.
+- Tap Request.

 - You'll receive a confirmation once your request has been sent, as well as a notification once you've received payment.